Exponential Line Of Best Fit

 Q: Can I perform exponential regression using a simple calculator?

-A: No. Exponential regression requires iterative computational methods that are beyond the capabilities of basic calculators.
-You'll need statistical software (like Excel, R, SPSS, etc.) to perform the calculations.
+A: No. Plus, exponential regression requires iterative computational methods that are beyond the capabilities of basic calculators.
+But you'll need statistical software (like Excel, R, SPSS, etc. ) to perform the calculations.

 Q: What if my data shows a mixture of exponential growth and decay?